“My starting place is always function—how does the space need to serve those that inhabit it.”

 As an evening dress buyer for Saks Fifth Avenue in New York City at the turn of the millenium, I fell in love with color and texture and pattern, but it was during my tenure as President of Spoonflower that I discovered a real passion for interior design.
-Over the years, I have honed my design skills in both commercial and residential projects and trained in Interior Design at Parsons School of Design in NY.
+Over the years, I have honed my design skills in both commercial and residential projects and trained in Interior Design at Parsons School of Design in NYC.

 My starting place is always function—how the space needs to serve those who inhabit it.
 What is missing?
 What added forms enable an uncluttered and neat environment that can easily be maintained?
 With the purpose and utility of a space as the driving factors, I uncover the potential and beauty of the end product.